redecentralize/alternative-internet/README.md

 [Grimwire](http://blog.grimwire.com/#2013-04-04-grimwire.md) is a browser OS which uses Web Workers for process isolation, and WebRTC for peer-to-peer communication.

+### I2P

+[I2P](http://www.i2p2.de/) is an anonymizing network, offering a simple layer that identity-sensitive applications can use to securely communicate.
+All data is wrapped with several layers of encryption, and the network is both distributed and dynamic, with no trusted parties.

+### Kademlia

+[Kademlia](http://en.wikipedia.org/wiki/Kademlia) is a distributed hash table for decentralized peer-to-peer computer networks

 ### Nightweb

 [Nightweb](https://nightweb.net/) connects your Android device or PC to an anonymous, peer-to-peer social network.
 You can write posts and share photos, and your followers will retrieve them using BitTorrent running over the I2P anonymous network.
 It is still experimental.

+### Osiris
+[Osiris](http://www.osiris-sps.org/) is software for decentralized portal, managed and shared via P2P between members.

+### PeerCDN

+[PeerCDN](https://peercdn.com/) automatically serves a site's static resources (images, videos, and file downloads) over a peer-to-peer network made up of the visitors currently on the site.

+### PeerServer

+[PeerServer](http://www.peer-server.com/) is a peer-to-peer client server using WebRTC, where your browser acts as a server for other browsers across WebRTC peer-to-peer data channels.

 ### Project Meshnet